Angel-Ponce/java-helpers/code/Animator Swing Components/README.md

  - Easy to use

  ## How to use?
- - Add the class Animator in your project
+ - Import the class Animator in your project
  - Change the default package
  - Use the static method to move your components